wgr1984/DevUtilsProcessor/README.md

 }
 ```

-Furthermore there is the an check included to enforce a certain
+Furthermore there is the a check included to enforce a certain
 pattern regarding naming of annotated methods.
 By default it is
 set to ```".*[Dd]ebug.*"```, in oder to change that it can be overwritten
 passing ```methodPattern``` argument towards the annotation: